Focus Areas for Google in 2019

 JavaScript

-Currently Google has a difficult time crawling and indexing websites that are heavily coded with JavaScript.
-In October, 2018, Google published documentation about using a dynamic rendering method to help search engines crawl and index sites coded with heavy JavaScript.
+Currently, Google has a difficult time crawling and indexing websites that are heavily coded with JavaScript.
+In October 2018, Google published documentation about using a dynamic rendering method to help search engines crawl and index sites coded with heavy JavaScript.

-Often navigation bars are created in JavaScript, which means search engines might not even crawl pages inside the site.
+Often, navigation bars are created in JavaScript, which means search engines might not even crawl pages inside the site.
 So dynamic rendering is a great strategy to use when developers intend to have Google crawl a site.

-Unfortunately, another thing about JavaScript is that it is often used to hide spam, redirect users to a different page, and other “bad” things.
 While not specifically addressed in John’s webinar interview, we suspect more is coming from Google in 2019 to address the websites not behaving properly when using JavaScript.
 Black-hatters, beware!

 • Google’s guidelines for JavaScript are changing over time